EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation: Landscape with reduced coordinates

-By taking the reduced variables $\bs{z}=(x,y)^\top$, we can apply our force projection loss and enhanced loss to learn the projected force $\tilde{\bs{G}}(\bs{x})$ and potential $\tilde{V}(\bs{x};\theta)$, and the results are shown in Fig.~\ref{fig:bio3d_cycle}.
-We use three-layer networks with 80 hidden states in this problem and enhanced samples simulated from a more diffusive distribution with $D^\prime = 5D$.
-We train the projected force $\tilde{\bs{G}}(\bs{x})$ for 1000 epochs and then conduct enhanced EPR with $\lambda_1=0.1, \lambda_2=1.0$ for 4000 epochs to compute the projected potential.
-The obtained reduced potential shows a plateau in the centering region and a local-well tube domain along the reduced limit cycle.
+with $\alpha_1=0.1, \alpha_2=\alpha_3=\beta_1=3, \beta_2=\beta_3=1, K_1=K_2=K_3=0.5, n_1=n_2=8,$ and $n_3=8$.
+Since our focus in this paper is on the methodology of constructing the potential landscape, we refer the interested readers to the literature~\cite{Ferrell11} for concrete biological meaning of the considered variables.
+We add the noise scale $D=0.01$ with isotropic temporal Gaussian white noise.
+For this particular problem, we employ three-layer neural networks with $80$ hidden units in each layer.
+We generate enhanced samples $(\mathbf{x}^\prime_i)_{1\leq i\leq 10000}$ by simulating from a more diffusive distribution with $D'=5D$.
+The projected force $\widetilde{\mathbf{G}}(\mathbf{z};\theta^*)$ is trained by the loss~\eqref{appeq:P-For-Loss} for $1000$ epochs using Adam optimizer with a learning rate 0.001 and a batch size 2048.
+The reduced variables $\mathbf{z}=(x,y)^\top$ are utilized during this training phase.
+Subsequently, we train the projected potential $\widetilde{V}(\mathbf{z};\theta^*)$ for $4000$ epochs using the enhanced EPR loss defined in \eqref{eq:enh-loss-sm}, with the chosen values of $\lambda_1=0.1$ and $\lambda_2=1.0$.
+As shown in Fig.~\ref{fig:bio3d_cycle}, the obtained reduced potential shows a plateau in the centering region and a local-well tube domain along the reduced limit cycle.